sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 *Note*: The default message will not lead to an alert state.

-### See how the telemetry message arrives in the event hub
+### See how the telemetry message arrives in the Event hub

 We test if the default message sent by a device is arring in the Event hub.

-*Note*: you need to have a 'Standard' tier event hub namespace when you need more than one consumer group per event hub.
+*Note*: you need to have a 'Standard' tier Event hub namespace when you need more than one consumer group per Event hub.

 Navigate in the Azure portal to the Event hub namespace.